 TO SEE DETAILS OF THE WILDLIFE PARKS AND RESERVES in Kenya click here.

 The type of transport which you choose for your travel between the parks and when you go out from the camps on "game drives" to see the wildlife has an important effect on your overall safari experience.

 You can choose between driving from Nairobi to the parks which you are visiting on a road safari or flying in for an air safari or a mix of both.

-These may be by a minibus which drives overland between the parks.
-A minibus tour can involve lengthy drives of over 4 hours in duration to get to the park and you will normally go on your game drives in the same vehicle and with the same driver.
+Most of the mainstream tour companies with tours to Kenya feature road safaris with transport in minivans which drive overland between the parks.
+A minibus tour can involve lengthy drives of over 5 hours in duration to get to the park and then you will normally go on your game drives in the same vehicle and with the same driver.
 These are the type of safaris offered by the mass-market tour companies and are what the majority of visitors to Kenya do.
-The itineraries usually include stays at the bigger tourist lodges and are an option for people looking for the cheapest tours available.
-Often the itineraries try to cram in too many places and involve a lot of driving from place to place with not enough time available for viewing wildlife.
-While minibuses are fine for city transfers and for driving on the main highways they are not ideal for game-viewing on bush tracks in the parks and as an alternative we recommend up-grading to a 4x4 safari vehicle instead of a minibus.
+These itineraries usually include stays at the bigger tourist lodges and are an option for people looking for the cheapest tours available.
+Often such itineraries try to cram in too many places and involve a lot of driving from place to place with not enough time available for viewing wildlife and we recommend against trying to do this.
+While minibuses are fine for city transfers and for driving on the main highways they are not ideal for game-viewing on bush tracks in the parks and as an alternative on our road safaris we recommend up-grading to a 4x4 safari vehicle instead of a minivan.